rob0r/tvshows/README.md

 Usage
 --------------
-./tvshows today			# shows on today (Default if no or wrong arg passed)
+./tvshows today	(default if no argument is specified)
-./tvshows tomorrow		# shows on tomorrow
+./tvshows tomorrow
-./tvshows week			# shows on this month
+./tvshows week